 Can more than 5 risks be Unitaid would like to encourage proponents to identify the most listed under the Section 4 of critical risks for the implementation of the project instead of the application form? presenting a large list of potential risks.
 Do Annexes 6, 7 and 8 need The Annexes 6, 7 and 8 need to be filled for the lead agency only. to be completed for all members of consortium?
+What type of governmental These letters can be signed by any relevant government body based on bodies can sign the "Country the proposed work and target countries. engagement support letters"?
 Does Unitaid provide Unitaid proposal processes do not include the process of appeal. feedback on the JRC Letters are sent to inform each proponent of the result of the review deliberations at the end of and indicate decisions and rationale.
 In some cases, Unitaid may the proposal review process? provide additional feedback at its discretion.